Neetx/sshdodge/README.md

 SSHDODGE
-Tool used to test weakness of some ssh password, thanks to a dictionary attack (bypassing fail to ban protection).
+Tool used to test weakness of some ssh password, thanks to a dictionary attack (bypassing fail2ban protection).

 Copyright (C) 2017  Neetx